jchtaniegra17/axioflow-privacy/README.md

 ---

-*By using AxioFlow Suite, you acknowledge that you have read and understood this Privacy Policy.*
+*By using AxioFlow Business, you acknowledge that you have read and understood this Privacy Policy.*